 Variable Valve Timing

 (VVT) or variable valve timing adjusts valve timing to meet operating conditions.
-The easiest and most common method advances and retards valve timing, but does not alter valve lift.
-Newer more efficient systems also alter valve lift and duration.
+The easiest and most common method advances and retards valve timing but does not alter valve lift.
+Newer, more efficient systems also change valve lift and duration.

 The VVT actuator above advances and retards the timing.
 A computer-controlled solenoid operates an oil control valve.
 The valve directs fluid to the advance and retard chambers to control the opening and closing time of the valves.

-The module advances valve timing as engine speeds increase, opening the intake valve sooner to increase airflow and engine performance.
+The module advances valve timing as engine speeds increase, opening the intake valve sooner to improve airflow and engine performance.
 When the engine is shut down, a lock pin holds the actuator in its advanced position for easy starting.
 The control module uses input from the camshaft position sensor to ensure the camshaft is positioned correctly.